The Blueprint 3: Critical reception

-The Blueprint 3 received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 65, based on 22 reviews.
 In his review for MSN Music, Robert Christgau called the album "fairly superb" and gave it an A− rating, indicating "the kind of garden-variety good record that is the great luxury of musical micromarketing and overproduction".
 AllMusic writer John Bush compared the album to its predecessors, describing it as "somewhere between the two, closer to the vitality and energy of the original but not without the crossover bids and guest features of the latter (albeit much better this time)".
 Leah Greenblatt of Entertainment Weekly commented that the album succeeds at its goal of "reaching maximum commercial blast radius while maintaining its street bona fides".

 The Daily Telegraph gave the album four out of five stars and complimented its modern sound.
 The A.V.
 Club gave it a B+ rating and stated, "Jay-Z sounds liberated by his legacy rather than weighed down by expectations".
 Despite noting inconsistency in Jay-Z's rapping, Jon Caramanica of The New York Times complimented the album's varied musical elements and called it "an unexpected blend of maturity and youth".
 Pete Cashmore of NME commented that it "delivers because of hefty beats and quality rapsmanship, nothing else.
 And, ultimately, that'll do just fine".
 Kiilian Fox of The Observer commented that Jay-Z is "maturing into a responsible elder statesman".
 Zach Baron of The Village Voice viewed that "much of Blueprint 3 is about the weird, meta-rap work of redefining what it is to be a boss" and stated "Jay-Z's midlife crisis is over.
 Which doesn't make The Blueprint 3 a classic.
 But we'll take it.
 For now".